Jack Anderson (dance critic): Journalism

 In 1959, Anderson joined the staff of the Oakland Tribune, starting as a copy boy but becoming the assistant drama critic the next year.
 He also began writing dance criticism for the English monthly Ballet Today and contributing to Dance Magazine, the leading dance periodical in America.
 In 1964 Anderson moved to New York and joined the editorial staff of Dance Magazine, where he worked until 1970.
 After leaving his staff position he continued to contribute critical reviews of dance performances until 1978, when he became one of the three dance critics of The New York Times, along with Anna Kisselgoff and Jennifer Dunning.
-He remained in this prestigious post for many years, until 2005.
-He has since continued his affiliation with the Times, preparing listings and writing obituaries of notable figures in the dance world.
-Since 2007 Anderson has also reviewed dance for www.nytheatre-wire.com.
+He remained in this post until retiring in 2005.
+However, he continued his affiliation with the Times as a freelancer for some years afterward, preparing listings and writing obituaries of notable figures in the dance world.

 In 1970–71, while living in London with his partner, George Dorris, he served as the deputy dance critic to Oleg Kerensky (1930–1993) for the Daily Mail and occasionally appeared on the BBC radio show Kaleidoscope, talking about dance, and in 1972 he became the New York correspondent for The Dancing Times of London.
 In acknowledgment of his expertise, he was asked to serve on the dance panel of the National Endowment for the Arts from 1975 to 1978.